-John in mid 80’s wanted to do all my puzzles and yes, he remembered Norman Rockwell and The Saturday Evening Post reminiscing while putting the wooden puzzles together.
+John in mid 80’s wanted to do all my puzzles and yes, he remembered Norman Rockwell and The Saturday Evening Post.

-His hobby was putting large piece puzzles together, 500 – 1000 pieces and he proudly showed his completed puzzles that were on display in the Assisted Living Home I was visiting.
+Reminiscing while putting the wooden puzzles together, John told me about his hobby, putting large puzzles together, 500 – 1000 pieces and he proudly showed his completed puzzles that were on display in the Assisted Living Home I was visiting.

 My simplified wooden puzzles were not a challenge to him, and he told me.

 I was in the process of working on 6 and 12 piece acrylic puzzles, with no image, just a solid “bubblegum” color and I had them with me, so I pulled them out.

 John was interested in these puzzles and wanted to put them together.
 His first comment was “you have to think a little more with these, I match the colors on my big puzzles”.

 Starting with the 6 piece, he touched and studied the acrylic pieces carefully before taking puzzle apart.
 This was his routine with all puzzles.
 Then he started to put the 6 piece acrylic puzzle together, conquering it fairly quickly and I noticed he was timing himself.